MobileHelp Medical Alert System Review 2026

 Service and Monitoring

-MobileHelp Classic is great for those who rarely leave home and live in an area with solid AT&T coverage.
+Classic Cellular is great for individuals who rarely leave home and live in an area with solid AT&T coverage.
 In addition to 24/7 monitoring, MobileHelp offers fall detection through a wearable neck pendant.
-This pendant can detect falls and alert the monitoring center, even when you’re unable to press your help button.
-This service costs an additional $11 per month.
-One other service available is medication reminders that can be scheduled through MobileHelp Connect, the company’s online portal.
+The pendant can detect falls and alert the monitoring center, even when you’re unable to press your help button.
+This service costs an additional $10 per month, which is standard for MobileHelp systems that support fall detection.

 Cost